Our Favorite Japan Ryokans

 Gora Byakudan

 Located in the same natural hot-springs-rich area of Hakone as our beloved Gora Kadan, the 16-room luxury Gora Byakudan represents a smaller, more traditional Japanese style ryokan versus the more east-west fusion aesthetic of the 39-room Gora Kadan.
 Similar to another favorite Hakone ryokan, Hakone Ginyu, Gora Byakudan features private open-air natural hot springs in EACH of its 16 rooms, a relaxing wonderful plus for staying here!
 We also like the peaceful, serene setting here with beautiful views of the surrounding forest tree groves and the far Hakone Mountain range and Daimonji-Yaki.
 Byakudan also includes a wonderful Spa Koudan featuring Esalen massage.
-Bev and I are big fans of Esalen massage, having experienced during our stays at the Esalen Institute in Big Sur, CA(!)
-Other amenities, pleasures we enjoy here is the Matcha Tea lounge, the ryokan’s expansive lobby views of the surrounding area, the choice of traditional Japanese style or mixed Western/Japanese style, and lastly, the deliciously prepared “kaiseki’ dinners.
-Enjoy the ryokan’s spirit and rich earthy smell of sandalwood.
+Bev and I are big fans of Esalen massage, having experienced it during our stays at the Esalen Institute in Big Sur, CA. Other amenities, and pleasures we enjoy here are the Matcha Tea lounge, the ryokan’s expansive lobby views of the surrounding area, the choice of traditional Japanese style or mixed Western/Japanese style, and lastly, the deliciously prepared kaiseki dinners.
+Enjoy the ryokan’s spirit and the rich earthy smell of sandalwood.

 capture